Martina Navratilova: Coaching career

 In December 2014, it was announced that Navratilova had joined Agnieszka Radwańska's coaching staff.
 However, in April 2015, after Radwańska struggled in the first half of the season, the pair decided to part ways.

 Personal life

+Originally from Czechoslovakia, Navratilova was stripped of her citizenship when, in 1975 at age 18, she asked the United States for political asylum and was granted temporary residence.
+She became a U.S. citizen in 1981.
+On January 9, 2008, Navratilova reacquired Czech citizenship, thus becoming a dual citizen.
+She stated she has not renounced her U.S. citizenship nor does she plan to do so, and that claiming Czech nationality was not politically motivated.

 In 1985, Navratilova released an autobiography, co-written with The New York Times sports columnist George Vecsey, titled Martina in the U.S. and Being Myself in the rest of the world.
 She had earlier co-written a tennis instruction book with Mary Carillo in 1982, titled Tennis My Way.
 She later wrote three mystery novels with Liz Nickles: The Total Zone (1994), Breaking Point (1996), and Killer Instinct (1997).
 Navratilova's most recent literary effort was a health and fitness book titled Shape Your Self, which came out in 2006.
-An ESPN Documentary was produced about her rivalry with Chris Evert titled, Unmatched.
-Her rivalry and friendship with Evert is also detailed in the book, The Rivals by Johnette Howard and the children's book, Martina and Chrissie by Phil Bildner.
+An ESPN Documentary was produced about her rivalry with Chris Evert titled Unmatched.
+Her rivalry and friendship with Evert is also detailed in the book, The Rivals by Johnette Howard and the children's book Martina and Chrissie by Phil Bildner.